 - Standard – this option will cost $41/month and also supports up to 300 users.
-Clients will get 2vCPU, 8GB, and 128 GB of storage allowing you to Run a full range of productivity tools and line-of-business apps.
+Clients get 2vCPU, 8GB, and 128 GB of storage allowing you to Run a full range of productivity tools and line-of-business apps.

-Unlike Business desktops, Enterprise desktops are attached to a customer’s vNet so the standard fees for network egress traffic will apply.
+Unlike Business desktops, Enterprise desktops are attached to a customer’s vNet.
+So the standard fees for network egress traffic will apply.
 This edition allows clients to manage and roll out their own customized images.

 In addition, you’ll be able to use other features including Universal Print, troubleshooting, etc. Also, the provisioning process can be configured and tailored to meet the specific needs of your organization.